Sam231221/EduroSchoolManagementSystem/Readme.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
-See [CONTRIBUTING.md](https://github.com/wsvincent/djangox/blob/master/CONTRIBUTING.md).
+Contributions, issues and feature requests are welcome!.

 ## ⭐️ Support